Cost of Dental Implants in Miami

 Dr. Hines knows that when deciding between dental implants and alternative tooth replacement methods, there’s a lot to think about.
-That’s why we offer you this guide – a list of things to consider when making an informed decision about options for replacing your teeth.
+That’s why we offer you this guide – a list of things to consider when making an informed decision about affordable options for replacing your teeth.

 Fact: Dental implants last two to three times as long (25+ years) as traditional tooth replacement approaches such as bridges (5-15 years) and dentures (5-8 years).
 Simply put, in terms of longevity, dental implants can’t be beat.
 This is why, although they are more expensive upfront, they are usually a better investment over time.
 When compared to bridges and dentures, which will likely have to be replaced 2-3 times during a person’s life, dental implants pay for themselves.

 Jaw Deterioration: The Price of Going Without Implants

 Without the regular stimulation of chewing, biting and speaking provided by teeth, the jawbone deteriorates.
 In the first year alone after the loss of a tooth, a patient may lose 25% of his or her supporting jawbone structure.
 There is only one way to stop the recession: with dental implants.
 Because the titanium screw fuses with the bone, it provides the stimulation that is needed over time to maintain jawbone mass.

 Eat and Feel Great Again